-How an Irrevocable Trust Might Work for Long Term Care Planning
+How an Irrevocable Trust Might Work for Long Term Care Plan & Protect your Assets

 An irrevocable trust is a common long term care planning tool.
 An irrevocable trust would be created by you, the Grantor, to hold some of your assets during your lifetime.
 An irrevocable trust can hold real property, such as your home, or bank accounts and other investment vehicles.
 If you decide to use an irrevocable trust as part of your long term care planning, we can talk with you about what specific assets of yours might be placed in the trust.
 However, understanding how an irrevocable trust operates will allow you to make a determination as to whether it is a planning tool you might want to use.